 Ian’s treatment was scheduled to last 2 ½ years and entail massive doses of toxic chemotherapy and radiation to his brain.
 He suffered anxiety every time he thought about his painful "cures" – vomiting, painful mouth sores, pain, nausea, blood transfusions, and more vomiting.
 Ian often asked why the “cure” had to hurt so much.

-Because the chemo destroyed Ian's immune system, he became infected with meningitis and passed away on died on May 31, 2006.
-Plain and simply, the drugs (or the "cure") that were supposed to save Ian’s life ended up killing him by destroying his immune system, which left his body with no defenses.
+Because the chemo destroyed Ian's immune system, he became infected with meningitis and passed away on May 31, 2006.
+Plain and simple, the drugs (or the "cure") that were supposed to save Ian’s life ended up killing him by destroying his immune system, which left his body with no defenses.

 After witnessing Ian’s physical and emotional struggle, his family and friends knew that Ian would not want other children to suffer as he did.
 So, the Besners have devoted themselves to finding a way to help other children diagnosed with cancer, and their families, while honoring Ian’s spirit of community service and inspiring kids to commit to volunteerism at a young age.